-Pulmonary Rehabilitation doesn’t just help you to learn to live with COPD, it actually promotes recovery.
+Pulmonary Rehabilitation doesn’t just help you to learn to live with pulmonary disease (i.e. COPD, fibrosis asthma, long COVID-19), it actually promotes recovery.
 Household chores become achievable.
 Even if you have found it difficult to stop smoking, you will learn new and innovative ways to quit the habit.
 Participation in the Pulmonary Rehabilitation program may increase your strength and endurance, as well as help you learn about your condition, and reduce your shortness of breath.

 Medicare and most private insurance companies cover pulmonary rehabilitation.

 Pulmonary rehabilitation has been proven to improve the following:

 - Reduce respiratory symptoms (e.g. dyspnea and fatigue)